-For starters, the sheer volume of sugar consumption by the average North American has skyrocketed.
-The estimated annual per capita sugar consumption in the 1850s was about 25 pounds.
+For starters, the sheer volume of consumption by the average North American has skyrocketed.
+The estimated annual per capita consumption in the 1850s was about 25 pounds.
 This increased to about 120 pounds of sugar per capita by the 1950s.
-With the introduction of other sugars (such as high fructose corn syrup) to virtually all refined foods, modern sugar consumption has grown to about 40 teaspoons of added sugar per person, per day!
+With the introduction of other sweeteners (such as high fructose corn syrup) to virtually all refined foods, modern sugar consumption has grown to about 40 teaspoons of added sugar per person, per day!

-In addition to the staggering quantity consumed, sugar contains many empty calories, is very energy dense, and has shown to have deleterious effects on our immune system:
+In addition to the staggering quantity consumed, sugar contains many empty calories, is very energy dense, and has shown to have deleterious effects on our immune system.

 Energy dense: a little sugar adds up to a lot of extra calories.
 Only 1 teaspoon (= 5 grams) of sugar has about 16 Calories.
-This may not seam like much, but it adds up quickly (i.e. multiply that by 40 = an additional 640 Calories a day).
+This may not seem like much, but it adds up quickly (i.e. multiply that by 40 = an additional 640 Calories a day).

 The bottom line: cut back on sugar and other refined carbohydrate consumption (and increase your daily intake of fruits and vegetables), your body will thank you.